MicrosoftDocs/entra-docs/docs/identity/domain-services/powershell-scoped-synchronization.md

 ---
 title: Scoped synchronization using PowerShell for Microsoft Entra Domain Services | Microsoft Docs
-description: Learn how to use Azure AD PowerShell to configure scoped synchronization from Microsoft Entra ID to a Microsoft Entra Domain Services managed domain
+description: Learn how to use Microsoft Graph PowerShell to configure scoped synchronization from Microsoft Entra ID to a Microsoft Entra Domain Services managed domain
 author: justinha
 manager: amycolannino